Stadio Delle Alpi: 1990 FIFA World Cup

 The stadium was one of the venues of the 1990 World Cup, hosting five matches.
 The first four involved Brazil; All their Group C matches (a 2–1 win over Sweden on 10 June, a 1–0 win over Costa Rica on 16 June and a 1–0 win over Scotland on 20 June) and their round of 16 match against Argentina on 24 June, a 1–0 defeat.
 The fifth match was the semi-final between West Germany and England on 4 July, with the match ending 1–1 but West Germany winning 4–3 on penalties.

 Milestone matches

 Redevelopment

 The Stadio Delle Alpi was demolished, with plans for a 41,475-seater venue and a number of restaurants and other facilities outside the ground.
 The new grounds of the stadium covers around 50,000 square metres.
 The demolition was completed in February 2009.
 Work on a new stadium began during spring 2009 and it was opened on 8 September 2011, at the start of the 2011–12 season.
 The running track, which was widely blamed for ruining the atmosphere in the stadium, was removed with the fans moved closer to the action.
-A movable roof covers the new seats.
+A roof covers the new seats.
 A new Juventus training centre was also built next to the stadium, together with a set of buildings for a gymnasium, a restaurant and a hotel.